 Minimizes Urinary Tract Infections

-This datapoint tells you the percent of long-term care residents who suffered from a UTI.
-Although a higher rate infections could reflect poorly on a nursing home's nursing care, it is difficult to compare between nursing homes due to facilities having differing reporting standards.
+This statistic tells you the percentage of long-term stay patients who suffered from UTI's.
+Although a higher rate infections may reflect poorly on a facility's nursing care, it can be problematic to compare different nursing homes due to differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication